Notice of Annual General Meeting of Orexo

-LTIP 2017 substantially corresponds with the performance based long-term incentive programs adopted on the annual general meetings 2015 and 2016 and LTIP 2017 is intended for certain senior executives and key employees within the Orexo Group.
+LTIP 2018 substantially corresponds with the performance based long-term incentive programs adopted at the annual general meetings 2015, 2016 and 2017 and LTIP 2018 is intended for certain senior executives and key employees within the Orexo group.
 The board of directors of Orexo believes that an equity incentive program is an important part of a competitive remuneration package to be able to attract, retain and motivate qualified employees to the Orexo group and the board of directors confirm its intend to make annual grants of performance-based share awards.
-With reference thereto, the board of directors has decided to propose that a program corresponding to the programs adopted on the annual general meetings 2015 and 2016 shall be adopted on the annual general meeting 2017.
-LTIP 2017 is based on performance-based share awards and adapted to the current needs of the Orexo group and also in line with market practice for companies in the same phase and industry.
+With reference thereto, the board of directors has decided to propose that a program corresponding to the programs adopted on the annual general meetings 2015, 2016 and 2017 shall be adopted on the annual general meeting 2018.
+LTIP 2018 is based on performance-based share awards and adapted to the current needs of the Orexo group and also in line with market practice for companies in the same phase and industry.

 Conditions for Share Awards

 The following conditions shall apply for the awards.